-- I. Domestic wires.
-If a domestic vendor requests payment via a Fedwire, the following steps are required for the EFT to occur: - a) The department requesting the vendor payment will forward an invoice from the vendor containing the vendor's wire information, or an authorized letter.
-This information is forwarded to Accounts Peayable for review and to ensure the vendor is established in the Tyler vendor system. - b) The Transfer Request form, back-up wire information, invoice ander-other supporting documents will be forwarded to those authorized in the Finance Department to initiate wires.
-The bank and invoice information must be verified and if there is an inconsistency with the information provided, the wire initiator will contact the initiating department to obtain additional or corrected information.
-If all information agrees with the documentation, the wire will be requested in Wells Fargo by the Administrative Services Director. - c) The form and all documentation will be forwarded to an appropriate staff member for secondary approval.
+I. Domestic wires.
+If a domestic vendor requests payment via a Fedwire, the following steps are required for the EFT to occur:

+a) The department requesting the vendor payment will forward an invoice from the vendor containing the vendor's wire information, or an authorized letter.
+This information is forwarded to Accounts Payable for review and to ensure the vendor is established in the Tyler vendor system.

+b) The Transfer Request form, back-up wire information, invoice and other supporting documents will be forwarded to those authorized in the Finance Department to initiate wires.
+The bank and invoice information must be verified and if there is an inconsistency with the information provided, the wire initiator will contact the initiating department c) The form and all documentation will be forwarded to an appropriate staff member for secondary approval.
 The pending wire information is reviewed online against the back-up documentation.
 If there is an error, the wire will be rejected online and the wire initiator will make any necessary corrections to the data.
 If all information is correct, the wire will be approved.
 The payment approval confirmation will be attached to the documentation for future reference.
-The form and all documentation will be forwarded to a Assistant Finance DirectorSenior Accountant for entry into the Tyler System. - II.
-Establishing a wire template.
-The City may establish a wire template for wires that will be completed on a regular basis for items such as investments or regularly scheduled payments. - a) The wire template is established by the wire initiator and approved by an appropriate staff member using banking information provided on signed company letterhead or an invoice.
+The form and all documentation will be forwarded to a Assistant Finance Director for entry into the Tyler System.